Generated with artificial intelligence.

 Zero Trust Architecture (ZTA), unlike traditional security models, is based on the principle that no user or device is trusted by default.
 In this model, all access requests inside or outside the network are continuously verified and authorized.
-Acting on the principle of “never trust, always verify,” Zero Trust Architecture (ZTA) offers an effective security strategy, especially in the face of cloud computing , remote working , and increasing cyber threats.
+Acting on the principle of “never trust, verify,” Zero Trust Architecture (ZTA) offers an effective security strategy, especially in the face of cloud computing , remote working , and increasing cyber threats.

 The basic principles of the Zero Trust Approach are: